PacktPublishing/API-Testing-and-Development-with-Postman/README.md

 is a Senior Software Test developer.
 He has worked for several years as a software tester and has been involved in numerous projects involving test automation.
 He is an API testing expert.
 He was part of a team that developed new APIs and worked on automation projects for API tests as well.
 He has published various well-received video courses.
 He is passionate about sharing his knowledge and expertise that help testers stay relevant in the changing world of software testing.

+### Download a free PDF

+ <i>If you have already purchased a print or Kindle version of this book, you can get a DRM-free PDF version at no cost.<br>Simply click on the link to claim your free PDF.</i>
+<p align="center"> <a href="https://packt.link/free-ebook/9781800569201">https://packt.link/free-ebook/9781800569201 </a> </p>